 |Molnar, Krisztina; Santoro, Sergio||Optimal monetary policy when agents are learning||European Economic Review Volume 66; page 39 - 62; 2014|

-- "On the perils of stabilizing prices when agents are Learning”, joint with Antonio Mele (U Surrey) and Sergio Santoro (Banca d’Italia) (Revised for Journal of Monetary Economics)
+- "On the perils of stabilizing prices when agents are Learning”, joint with Antonio Mele (U Surrey) and Sergio Santoro (Banca d’Italia) (forthcoming Journal of Monetary Economics)

 - “Economic Stability and the Responsiveness of Inflation Expectations”, joint with Zoltan Reppa

 - “Screening Experts: An Example for a First-Best Contract”, joint with Balazs Szentes (LSE) (to be revised)